Chandelier: Precursors

 Hanging lighting objects, some described as chandeliers, were known since ancient times, and circular ceramic lamps with multiple points for wicks or candles were used in the Roman period.
-The Roman terms lychnuchus or lychnus can refer to candlestick, floor lamps, candelabra, or chandelier.
+The Roman terms lychnuchus or lychnus can refer to candlesticks, floor lamps, candelabra, or chandeliers.
 By the 4th century, terms such as coronae, phari, pharicanthari were used, and they were often mentioned as presents of the popes.